-- Cables should be enclosed in conduit, which should be black or 'Cedar Chase Green' (British Standard 12 B 21) depending on where it is. - Conduit should not run across an open expanse of brickwork: it must closely follow an existing feature.
+- Cables should be enclosed in conduit, which should be black or 'Cedar Chase Green' (British Standard 12 B 21) depending on where it is. - Conduit should not run across an open expanse of brickwork: it must closely follow an existing feature. - Cable runs should be at the back of the house.
+At the AGM in 2023 there were objections to the idea of cables on the front of the houses.

-Here are some photos showing a few possible cable routes.
+Here are some photos showing possible cable routes.
 In each case there is one with the route in bright red and a copy showing what it might look like in practice.